2.4.H. Criteria

 2. Teaching

-The second criterion for a UTL appointment is promise – or a record demonstrating – that the candidate is capable of sustaining a first-rate teaching program during his or her career at Stanford.
+The second criterion for a UTL appointment is promise – or a record demonstrating – that the candidate is capable of sustaining a first-rate teaching program during their career at Stanford.

 For further information regarding the application of criteria for teaching, see Section 2.4.I.